• In the past, McCredie Hot Springs was a popular resort and then disreputable brothel

 Currently, McCredie is an undeveloped area, consisting of springs emerging on both banks of Salt Creek.
 The area is located on the US Forest Service land and opens from sunrise to sunset.

 The north bank.
-The scalding water emerges from a concrete block at 160°F. The water flows to pools of different sizes built from the rocks and mud by volunteers.
-Though the water temperature reduces progressively as it moves from one pool to the next, the temperature still can be extremely high from 100°F (38°C) to 160°F(71°C).
-If you don’t want your soaking to be translated into scalds, test the temperatures of the water first before diving or stepping into the pools.
-If needed, cool it by adding river water.
+The scalding water at 160°F emerges from a concrete block and flows to pools built from the rocks and mud by volunteers.
+Though the water temperature reduces progressively as it moves from one pool to the next, the temperature still can be extremely high from 100°F to 160°F. If you don’t want your soaking to be translated into scalds, test the temperatures of the water first before diving or stepping into the pools.
+If needed, cool it by river water.

 The south bank.
 The hot springs of the southern side are located across the creek.
 It is not safe to cross Salt Creek during high water and spring runoff.
 The directions to this spot are provided below.